kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 ---
 layout: page
-title: Offline Playback
+title: Offline Playback - Integration Guide
 ---

-# Offline Playback - Integration Guide

 The native mobile SDKs (Android and iOS) allow applications to play downloaded content when the device is offline.

-## Objective
-After reading this document, a developer integrating with Kaltura Player's Native SDKs will know how to configure offline playback and to use downloaded files with the Player.
+After reading this article, a developer integrating with Kaltura Player's Native SDKs will know how to configure offline playback and to use downloaded files with the Player.

 ## Scope
 The SDK allows the player to play downloaded content.
-In addition, DRM-protected content has to be registered with the SDK immediately after download, while the device is still online.
+In addition, DRM-protected content must be registered with the SDK immediately after download, while the device is still online.

 The SDK **does not** provide the download function or the download URL.
 This should be provided by the application.